cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/privileged-access-management-configuration.md

 > [!IMPORTANT]
 > This topic covers deployment and configuration guidance for features only currently available in Office 365 E5 and Advanced Compliance SKUs.

-This topic will guide you through enabling and configuring privileged access management in your Office 365 organization and serve as a reference guide for requesting, approving, and managing the feature.
+This topic will guide you through enabling and configuring privileged access management in your Office 365 organization and serve as a reference guide for requesting, approving, and managing access request submissions.

 ## Before you begin